awsdocs/amazon-comprehend-developer-guide/doc_source/custom-copy-sharing.md

 A **Customer managed key** is a key that you create, own, and manage in your AWS account\.
 If you use a customer managed key, you must add a statement to your KMS key policy\.

-The policy statement authorizes one or more entities \(such as IAM users or AWS accounts\) to perform the AWS KMS operations required to decrypt the model\.
+The policy statement authorizes one or more entities \(such as users or accounts\) to perform the AWS KMS operations required to decrypt the model\.

 You use condition keys to help prevent the confused deputy problem\.
 For more information, see [Cross\-service confused deputy prevention](cross-service-confused-deputy-prevention.md)\.